 Furthermore, owning a cat can bring various benefits such as providing companionship, reducing stress, and even helping with depression.
 As such, it is important to remember that cats are cherished pets in many households and contribute positively to the lives of many individuals.
 Therefore, responsible cat ownership in Pennsylvania is a privilege that should be embraced.

-Further Reading: What Animals Are Legal In Tennessee?
+Further Reading: What Pets Are Legal In LA?